How to wire up light switches

-If you find yourself asking how to wire a light switch then this guide on how to connect a light switch may help.
+If you find yourself asking how to wire a light switch then this guide on how to connect a light switch and wiring diagrams may help.
 Note, wiring light switches should only be carried out by a competent electrician.

 There are many types of light switches, 1 way, 2 way and intermediate, then is the number of switches on a switch plate, 1 gang, 2 gang, 3 gang and so on, then there are many types of dimmer switches, leading edge, trailing edge, LED etc. There is also varying IP rated light switches.